-While there is an exception to every situation and every case is different due to how advanced it is before starting the therapy and whether there has been chemotherapy pre-treatment, the Therapy has had repeatedly good results with the following diseases: melanoma, lymphoma, breast cancer, ovarian cancer, Duke’s C colorectal cancer, systemic lupus erythematosis (SLE).
+While there is an exception to every situation and every case is different due to how advanced it is before starting the therapy and whether there has been chemotherapy pre-treatment, the Gerson Therapy has had repeatedly good results with the following diseases: melanoma, lymphoma, breast cancer, ovarian cancer, rheumatoid arthritis and systemic lupus erythematosis (SLE).
 We are continuing to do more research into our patient base over the past 10 years to obtain more current information.

 What conditions do not respond well to the Gerson Therapy?

 There are certain types of cancer that do not respond well or do not respond at all.
 These include acute leukemia, pancreatic cancer after treatment with chemotherapy, and brain cancers other than an early stage astrocytoma.
 We have little or no experience with uncommon conditions of a congenital or genetic origin and would not expect the Therapy to reverse these conditions although overall health may be enhanced.
 Parkinson’s disease, especially after the use of dopamine drugs, does not respond well to the therapy.
 Neither does ALS (Lou Gehrig’s Disease).